USEPA/power-sector-dev-portal/readme.md

 A related project, the [Custom CAPD ggplot2 Theme](https://github.com/usepa/ggcapdthemes), is based on the guidance put forth in the DVSG.
 It includes changes to default colors, chart layout, typography, and additional methods to further bring ggplot2 charts in line with other Power Sector data visualizations.

+## For Developers
+This project also contains a [developer readme](https://github.com/USEPA/power-sector-dev-portal/blob/main/app/README.md).

 ## Project Website

 The [Power Sector Dev Portal](https://usepa.github.io/power-sector-dev-portal/) is available in website form.
 In it are pages for the [Data Visualization Style Guide](https://usepa.github.io/power-sector-dev-portal/#/datavis) and [Custom CAPD ggplot2 Theme](https://usepa.github.io/power-sector-dev-portal/#/ggplot).